+II.
 METHODS

-In complex networks, groups of nodes in which flows stay for a long time provide a useful notion of communities [18, 22].
-Such communities also can provide straightforward generalizations to multilayer networks [13].
-We use multilayer networks with physical nodes and state nodes.
+In complex networks, groups of nodes in which flow is contained for a long time provide a useful notion of communities [20,24].
+Such communities also can provide straightforward generalizations to multilayer networks [15].
+We represent multilayer networks using physical nodes and state nodes.
 Physical nodes represent system components, while state nodes, one for each physical node and layer, represent constraints on flows (see Fig. 1).
 Accordingly, we consider multilayer communities to be groups of state nodes that capture flows for a significantly long time.
 In this way, assigning a physical node's state nodes to different communities naturally results in overlapping communities.

-In real-world temporal networks, communities often form and dissolve multiple times with a shorter presence than absence [6].
+In real-world temporal networks, communities often form and dissolve multiple times with a shorter presence than absence [8].
 From the perspective of the entire network, these intermittent communities are often asynchronous in the sense that each community forms and dissolves independently in time relative to other communities.
-Examples of intermittent communities include group voting trends in the US 2

-Senate [11], time-dependent sets of correlated financial assets [14], social cores in contact networks [6], and modules of coherently active brain areas [23].
-Because nodes in these intermittent communities are not able to share information across their long absent times-since nodes are unlikely to be connected-current methods for identifying communities with long flow-persistence times cannot effectively capture the potential for information transfer.
+Examples of intermittent communities include group voting trends in the U.S. Senate [13], time-dependent sets of correlated financial assets [16], social cores in contact networks [8], and modules of coherently active brain areas [25].
+Because nodes in these intermittent communities are not able to share information across their long absent times, since nodes are unlikely to be connected, current methods for identifying communities with long flowpersistence times cannot effectively capture the potential for information transfer.
 A causal dependency across time requires that interlayer link strengths represent the degree to which information is likely to flow between state nodes in adjacent as well as distant layers.
-Some existing methods indeed evaluate dependencies between layers, but they do it by coupling entire layers [15-17].
+Some existing methods indeed evaluate dependencies between layers, but they do it by coupling entire layers [17-19].
 There are two important drawbacks to this approach.
 First, coupling a physical node's state nodes across all layers generates a large number of links, resulting in computational challenges.
-For example, in a network with n nodes in t layers with average degree $\langle k \rangle$, we need $\langle k \rangle t^2 n$ links in addition to the within-layer links in order to represent connections between state nodes.
-Second, for large networks with many time slices and intermittent and asynchronous communities, the uniform interlayer links can also dilute community boundaries and aggregate distinct communities (we will discuss this point in detail below).
-To counter these drawbacks of uniform linking, we propose interlayer dependencies at the node level.
-By forming state-nodespecific interlayer links, neighborhood flow coupling generates high-resolution yet sparse multilayer networks that can capture intermittent communities.
+For example, in a network with n nodes in t layers with average degree $\langle k \rangle$ , we need $\langle k \rangle t^2 n$ links in addition to the within-layer links in order to represent connections between state nodes.
+Second, for large networks with many time slices and intermittent and asynchronous communities, the uniform interlayer links can also "dilute" community boundaries and aggregate distinct communities (we will discuss this point in detail below).
+To counter the drawbacks of uniform linking, we propose interlayer dependencies at the node level.
+By forming state-node-specific interlayer links, neighborhood flow coupling generates high-resolution yet sparse multilayer networks that can capture intermittent communities.

-Neighborhood flow coupling
+A. Neighborhood flow coupling